ACAC and Reach Higher - College Signing Day 2020

-This webinar will review templates and examples available to support individuals planning their events.
+This webinar reviewed templates and examples available to support individuals planning their events.

-We’ll also hear from a high school counselor who will share their experiences and lessons learned hosting a College Signing Day event.
+We also heard from a high school counselor who shared their experiences and lessons learned hosting a College Signing Day event.

 Stephanie Sprow Owens serves as the director of programming, Reach Higher at the Common App.